-Student picks up an Add/Drop form from the Office of the Registrar or from their Advisor.
+Student picks up an Add/Drop form from the Student Services Office or from their Advisor.
 Then the student fills out all the requested information.

 To add a class the student has 1 full week to add after the first class period with an Advisor's signature.
 If a student wants to add a class after the 1st full week of class the student must obtain the Instructor's and Vice President for Instruction's signatures.
-The student then brings the form back to Office of the Registrar to be processed within 5 days of being picked up in the Office of the Registrar.
+The student then brings the form back to the Student Services Office to be processed within 5 days of being picked up in the Student Services Office.
 Once the add form has been processed the student must go see the Business Office for changes on their account.